LarkspurCA/androidweardocs/sync.rst

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_handheld);

-      // Build a new GoogleApiClient
-      googleClient = new GoogleApiClient.Builder(this)
+      // Build a new GoogleApiClient for the Wearable API googleClient = new GoogleApiClient.Builder(this)
         .addApi(Wearable.API)
         .addConnectionCallbacks(this)